 People expect websites to function well and have a good user experience.
 The load times should be short and all the links should work.
 Studies have found that people expect websites to load within two seconds.

 Longer load times—four seconds or more, typically—will drive them away and anyone who does wait for the site to load probably won’t come back.

 One of your startup website’s top priorities should be responsiveness.
 Do what you can to reduce image sizes with compression.

 You should optimize your startup’s website for display on mobile devices.
-It’s best to start building it with mobile display in mind, rather than trying to convert it after the fact.
+It’s best to start building it with a mobile display in mind, rather than trying to convert it after the fact.

 Mobile optimization is an increasingly important part of website design since so many people surf the web through mobile devices.

 Your navigation should not only be functional but also simple.
 People should not have to think very hard when using the site.